jeffgerhard/jrss/README.md

 * TIME ZONES: in this early version, I have hard-coded the time zones based on my location (U.S. Eastern time) and my server's location.
 * Logging: this saves presumably useless logs in perpetuity.
 * CSS layout will break if you have many categories (this depends on your screen size and other factors).
-* The feed summaries, displayed as tooltips, can include a lot of HTML tag crud.
-This is sanitized and safe, but ought to be stripped out for readability.

 ### Credits